 A4 Living Figure Show

-All contributors who create art based on the reference photos and post during this challenge were invited to participate in a ‘Big, Big Art Show’ at The Paint Spot.
-The exhibition will run January 22 – February 28, 2022
+We invited artists who created art based on the reference photos during this challenge to participate in the ‘Big, Big Art Show’ at The Paint Spot.
+The exhibition ran from January 22 – February 28, 2022

 #LivingFigureChallenge Prompt List

 Avoid procrastination and get over the hurdle of the white page.
 This is your adventure work the list as you wish.
 Treat it as a random picklist or set up a schedule.
 Make it a daily, weekly, or monthly challenge.
 Do not judge the work, yet.
 Just do the work.
 Your style will appear and your confidence will grow the more that you do.
 It does not matter where you start; only that you start.

 - Do 10 quick sketches.
 Set a time limit of only 3 minutes each.